Dunwoody College of Technology: History

 When the University of Minnesota perceived a need to prepare instructors to teach in the emerging area of vocational education, it began to look for partnerships.
 On April 22, 1920, U of M President Fred Snyder entered into a cooperative agreement with Dunwoody Institute allowing students enrolled at the university in teacher training courses to spend part of their class time at Dunwoody to observe and practice all types of trade and industrial education.
 This reciprocity allowed Dunwoody instructors to enroll in and receive credit for courses offered by the College of Education at the university that were part of the teacher training authorized by the Smith Hughes Act.
 These matriculations were considered scholarships and did not encumber the university or the Institute in monetary exchanges, only the awarding of credits.
 There were no other recognizable post-secondary technical institutes or colleges at this time in Minnesota.

+During World War II, Japanese American students in concentration camps were invited to study at Dunwoody.